 The survey didsn’t work in the email newsletter sent to my mailing list, but I didn’t realise this and tell people reading it by email to go to the blog to fill in the survey.
 So all my 600+ email subscribers saw was the annoying message “loading…”.
 Well, it annoyed me.
 I missed out on getting the answers from some of my most valuable readers – the people who’ve subscribed for email updates.
 Still kicking myself.

 The lesson is to always check your newly published blog post in a feed reader before the email goes out.
 My clever geek says I just need to remember that things like video, flash, audio or anything that’s not text and image probably won’t work in an email.
 Apparently he’s told me this before and I think I finally get it now.

 Blog Survey Results for Get In the Hot Spot 2010

-The main reason for doing the survey was so I can create an ebook that people will actually want to buy.
-The results have helped me rename the product, choose to create an ebook and not an email course and add in case studies which several people requested and will make a great addition.
+The main reason for doing the survey at my travel blog Get In the Hot Spot was so I can create an ebook that people will actually want to buy.
+The results have helped me rename the product, choose to create an ebook rather than an email course and add in case studies which several people requested and will make a great addition.

 A few interesting things came up not related to the product: